DrM0SK4/az900-study-guide/Azure900-study.md

 - ### Describe directory services in Azure, including Azure Active Directory (Azure AD) and Azure Active Directory Domain Services (Azure AD DS)
   >
   > - Azure Active Directory (Azure AD) is a directory service that enables you to sign in and access both Microsoft cloud applications and cloud applications that you develop.
 It is Microsoft's cloud-based identity and access management service.
 Azure AD can detect sign-in attempts from unexpected locations or unknown devices
+  > - Choose premium if you want to piublish on-premises web apps using AD and if you want your on-premise user to be able to reset their own password.
+SSO is available with free
   > - Services offered by Azure AD:
   >
   > | Authentication | Single sign-on | Application Management | Device Management |